 • Support programs for tourism businesses ($2.17 million)

 Additional support for the screen industry ($2.52 million)

-The NT Budget Statement shows the full budget breakdown for the Department of Tourism, Sport and Culture.
+The NT Budget Statement shows the full budget breakdown for the Department of Industry, Tourism and Trade.